livingdocsIO/documentation/content/enterprise/guides/media-library/index.md

 ## Files

-Since `release-2021-06` you can manage your Files with the Livingdocs Media Library as well.
-It works pretty similar to the images.
-The solution still has some shortcomings you need to be aware of:
+Since `release-2021-06` you can manage other files than videos and images with the Livingdocs Media Library as well.

-- No render strategies or file services like you know them from images are available yet.
-That means the system works well if you render from the JSON in the delivery, but not so well if you let Livingdocs do the rendering to HTML.

 ### Server Config